 Cloudy skies?
 There's rain in the air?
 No need to despair, because in Berlin there is no bad weather, just unfortunate places to be caught without an umbrella.
 We present the most beautiful places for a rainy day in the capital - from Unusual Museums in Berlin to the Underground.

 Tip 1: Put a spell on your rainy day in Berlin: Mysterious Museum Magicum

-If you're looking for rain or a spell of high pressure, then you might be in luck at Große Hamburger Straße 17, home to Museum Magicum, covering pretty much everything between abracadabra and magic potions.
+If you're looking for a spell of against rain, then you might be in luck at Große Hamburger Straße 17, home to Museum Magicum, This unusal Museum is covering pretty much everything between abracadabra and magic potions.

 Tip 2: Get to the bottom of things when the weather is bad: Visit Berliner Unterwelten

 When it's too wet up above, then just head down under at Berliner Unterwelten.
 This museum is located in a historic air raid shelter from the Second World War near the Gesundbrunnen station.
 Here you can also book other underground tours: e.g. from the flak tower to the mountain of debris and through dark worlds.
 Just have a look at the website to see which tours are currently available.

 Tip 3: Climb every mountain (but stay out of the rain): Magic Mountain